Coping with bullying (teens)

 - Lifestyle changes – Starting a job that values “being slim” or “beauty” might change your attitude towards the way you look.
 Also, going through a break-up or moving to a new city can cause these changes.

-- Subjective symptoms – What you feel or think
+1. Subjective Symptoms – What you feel or think

 - you are obsessed with how bad you look